- time Recent High School Graduates: 17-19 Years Old

 - duration Nine Months

-Young Judaea Israel, with the generous support of the Avi Chai Foundation, has launched the inaugural cohort of the Camp Leadership Track of Year Course.
+Young Judaea, with the generous support of the Avi Chai Foundation, has created the Camp Leadership Track of Year Course.
 The exclusive track prepares participants to return to their respective camps and communities having developed and practiced high-level leadership skills along with specialized Israel-related knowledge and programming.
 Through the track, participants will sharpen their lens with training and skills to become future leaders of Jewish summer camps and Israel education in North America.

-The Camp Leadership Track of Young Judaea’s Year Course is designed to allow the participants to reflect upon the importance and impact of their experiences as campers, to realize their leadership potential and to hone skills and knowledge that will allow them to take on positions of management at camp.
+The Camp Leadership Track is designed to allow the participants to reflect upon the importance and impact of their experiences as campers, to realize their leadership potential and to hone skills and knowledge that will allow them to take on positions of management at camp.
 The track is a supplement to the core curriculum and experiences of Year Course.

 The Camp Leadership Track guides participants through an inspiring journey in Israel, which will allow them to articulate the Israel story they wish to convey at camp, having developed a leadership ‘tool kit’ that will enable them to create meaningful, impactful experiences for campers.